 Aromatherapy is Science Based: It is Not a Gimmick

-The other evening, I received an intriguing email that was quite negative and naive in some ways, but it makes the basis for an interesting article.
+I received an intriguing email that was quite negative and naive in some ways, but it makes the basis for an interesting article that I hope is helpful to those new on their journey working with essential oils.

 I won't quote his email or use his name.
-Essentially, his rant indicated that he "tried" essential oils, claimed that it was "a gimmick just like religion" and he claimed that there was no science to support aromatherapy.
+Essentially, his rant indicated that he "tried" essential oils, claimed that essential oils were "a gimmick just like religion" and he claimed that there was no science to support aromatherapy.
 He did not provide any indication of what he meant by "trying essential oils."

 Holistic aromatherapy is based in science.
 Some spiritual and other applications of essential oils are certainly esoteric, but many therapeutic applications can be validated by research.